Performing Basic Searches in Primo VE

 For title searches that include an ampersand (&) between terms (such as Obstetrics & Gynecology), the search is also treated as if you had entered the word and.
 This enables you to find results that also include the word and (such as Obstetrics and Gynecology).

 For exact searches (such as "Obstetrics & Gynecology"), you may get different results because the system removes the ampersand from the search query.
 In addition, special characters (such as $, @, and so forth) are also removed from exact title searches and will not be included in the search.

 CDI (Central Discovery Index) is a centralized search index that encompasses tens of millions of records of global or regional significance that are harvested from primary and secondary publishers and aggregators.
 To search from these resources, select a search scope that includes articles from various databases.

-If you want to receive results for CDI items that do not contain full text, select the Expand My Results check box.
+If you want to receive results for CDI items that do not contain full text, select the Expand My Results checkbox.

 Controlled Vocabulary Service

 The Controlled Vocabulary service (which is similar to AutoComplete) expands user searches with words and phrases that constitute variations of the search term with the same meaning, thereby increasing the accuracy of the users' searches.
-The expansions are visible on the screen and add, for example, variations of the search term with the same meaning (example ADHD and attention deficit disorder, or name variations such as assata shakur and asata shakur).
+The expansions are visible on the screen and add, for example, variations of the search term with the same meaning (for example, ADHD and attention deficit disorder, or name variations such as assata shakur and asata shakur).

 Users are provided with an option to revert to using only their original search term.
 For example, if the user enters heart attack in the query, Primo also returns results that include myocardial infarction.
-If the user is interested only in results that include heart attack, the user can click the link to the right of the recommendation.
+If the user is interested only in results that include heart attack, the user can select the link to the right of the recommendation.